SmartTokenLabs/attestation/data-model/Implementation.md

 A java proof-of-concept of this implementation can be found in the src folder.

 ### Missing features
-1. I could not get asn1c to compile RedeemCheque because of the reference to x509v3, which it for unknown reasons would not import.
-This means that in the Java implementation this is currently not handled and thus plain (unsigned objects) are passed along instead.
-This is top priority to correct.
-2. The SignedCheque still needs to contain a not-valid-after (and perhaps also a not-valid-before) timestamp.
+1. The SignedCheque still needs to contain a not-valid-after (and perhaps also a not-valid-before) timestamp.

 ### Compiling